AGA Youth Programs

 There are three age-group categories in the prepared Public Speaking contest and in the extemporaneous contest, which are held at the National Convention each year.

-Put your creativity to work preparing a folding display that promotes Guernseys and the Dairy Industry!
-Participants need NOT be present to enter, the display may be shipped to the National Convention for judging.
+Put your creativity to work preparing a PowerPoint with voiceover that promotes Guernseys and the Dairy Industry!

 Youth Photo Contest